Login E-loket

 Procedure

 • Submission.
 As supervisor of the project, you will prepare your proposal via your personal FWO e-portal and submit your complete proposal timely to your host institution.
 As the main applicant your host institution then will submit your proposal to FWO by the abovementioned deadline.
+Start your application in good time!
+Unforeseen circumstances may always arise, and you will be in a better position to respond to them if you still have sufficient time remaining.
+Guidelines regarding the formal requirements in the application forms and accompanying documents of application programmes must be strictly adhered to.
+Failure to comply may result in your application being declared inadmissible.

 • Evaluation.
 Your proposal is reviewed by (inter)national experts who will first evaluate your proposal in writing.
 The evaluators are members of the TBM-expert panels, as well as external reviewers with specific expertise in the research domain of the project proposal.
 You will get the opportunity to respond to their remarks via a written rebuttal.
 Subsequently, the TBM-panel members will discuss and evaluate your proposal during a panel meeting at FWO.